twairgroup/wondercoin/README.md

 Where is your white paper and official website?

 Please give us some time, because we only have 2 people doing development work.
-So before everything is ready, we will put the official website link here: (WonderCoin's official website)
+So before everything is ready, we will put the official website link here: (https://wondercoin.ca/)

 We can't wait to meet you!
 Looking forward to having WonderCoin with you in the coming days!